-The Rachel Carson Center for Environment and Society invites applications for its 2019–20 cohort of postdoctoral and senior fellows.
-The RCC’s fellowship program is designed to bring together excellent scholars from a variety of countries and disciplines who are working in the fields of environment and society.
-In this application round, the RCC is offering thematic fellowships (four to twelve months) on the following three topics:
+The Rachel Carson Center for Environment and Society invites applications for its 2020–21 cohort of postdoctoral and senior fellows.
+The RCC’s fellowship program is designed to bring together excellent scholars from a variety of countries and disciplines who are working in the field of environment and society.
+In this application round, the RCC is offering thematic fellowships (four to twelve months) on the following topics:

-These clusters aim to bring future fellows together to facilitate focused dialogue and collaboration across disciplines.
-Applicants are welcome to apply individually or as interdisciplinary teams; we also accept applications for outreach projects.
+The two topic areas aim to bring future fellows together and facilitate focused dialogue and productive collaborations across disciplines.
+Applicants are welcome to apply individually or as interdisciplinary teams; we also accept applications for scholarly outreach projects (journalism, documentary film, community engagement, etc.).
 All fellows are expected to spend their fellowship in residence, to work on a major project, and to participate actively in life at the RCC.
 Please note that the RCC does not sponsor field trips or archival research.

-Fellowships will be granted for a period of four to twelve months (applicants should indicate their preference in their application).
-The RCC will pay for a teaching replacement of the successful candidate at their home institution; alternatively, it will pay a stipend that is commensurate with experience, current employment, and funding guidelines.
+Fellowships will be granted for a period of four to twelve months (applicants should indicate their preferred duration in their application).
+The RCC will pay for a teaching replacement of the successful candidate at their home institution; alternatively, it will pay a stipend directly to the fellow that is commensurate with their experience, current employment, and funding guidelines.
 Travel to and from Munich will be covered by the RCC.

 - fellows must commit to a stay of between four and twelve months

-- fellowships may begin on the following four dates
+- fellowships may begin on the following three dates:

 - 1 September 2020

-- fellows (except outreach fellows) must have completed a doctoral degree (including final defense) by 31 January 2019
+- fellows (with the exception of outreach fellows) must have completed a doctoral degree (including final defense) by 31 January 2020

-- applicants from those who reside in the greater Munich area will not be considered (however, applications for fellowships that are based on collaborative projects with scholars in Munich are welcomed).
+- applicants who reside in the greater Munich area will not be considered (however, applications for fellowships that are based on collaborative projects with scholars in Munich are welcomed)